 \subsection{Throughput}

 To measure transaction concurrency, we choose throughput as the metric.
-We compare the average throughput in terms of transactions per second (TPS) of SpiralShard and the baseline at different network sizes.
-As shown in Figure \ref{subfig:throughput}, SpiralShard achieves more than 9.5$\times$ throughput gain at a network size of 3,000.
-Compared to GearBox, SpiralShard achieves up to 19.5$\times$ throughput gain at a network scale of 4,200).
+We compare the average throughput in terms of transactions per second (TPS) at different network sizes.
+As shown in Figure \ref{subfig:throughput}, compared to the Baseline, SpiralShard achieves up to 19.5$\times$ throughput gain at a network size of 3,000.
+Compared to GearBox, SpiralShard achieves up to an 20.3$\times$ improvement in throughput (at a network scale of 4,200).
 Moreover, GearBox does not exhibit significant performance gains as the network size increases.
 This is primarily due to its reliance on network-wide consensus, which incurs substantial overhead and severely limits its scalability.
 In SpiralShard, the LCE protocol is lightweight and operates without relying on network-wide consensus, resulting in an almost linear increase in TPS.
 This demonstrates the excellent scalability of SpiralShard.
-The main reasons behind this are three-fold.
-First, SpiralShard achieves reduced shard size, resulting in a faster intra-shard consensus.
-Second, the larger number of shards in SpiralShard brings higher transaction concurrency.
+The main reasons behind the high concurrency gain are three-fold.
+First, the larger number of shards in SpiralShard brings higher transaction concurrency.
+Second, SpiralShard achieves reduced shard size, resulting in a faster intra-shard consensus.
 Third, the pipelining mechanism allows each shard to continuously produce blocks without being halted by the slower shards.

 Notably, SpiralShard achieves considerable performance improvements even with a higher cross-shard transaction ratio compared to the baseline.
 This indicates that the performance advantages of SpiralShard's unique system design outweigh the negative impacts of increased cross-shard transaction ratios.
 It also clearly suggests that, if the cross-shard transaction ratio between SpiralShard and the baseline are artificially controlled to be equal (possibly by employing some mechanisms to reduce the cross-shard transaction ratio \cite{LBCHAIN, brokerchain}), SpiralShard could achieve even better performance.